bradynathan/ansible_dev_docker/README.md

-    ENV USERNAME developer # User name for logging in ENV PASSWORD developer # Password for logging in ENV PYPI_INDEX https://pypi.org/simple # Modify to use an internal repository ENV ANSIBLE_VERSION 2.7 # Can be expressed in x.x.x or x.x ENV VENV_PATH /opt/venv # This is a good directory ENV VENV_NAME ansible # This is a good name
+    ENV USERNAME developer # User name for logging in ENV PASSWORD developer # Password for logging in ENV PYPI_INDEX https://pypi.org/simple # Modify to use an internal repository (no trailing slash) ENV ANSIBLE_VERSION 2.7 # Can be expressed in x.x.x or x.x ENV VENV_PATH /opt/venv # This is a good directory ENV VENV_NAME ansible # This is a good name